omkarcloud/google-maps-scraper/README.md

 ![](https://raw.githubusercontent.com/omkarcloud/google-maps-scraper/master/screenshots/search-time.png) -->

 ### ❓ I don't have Python, or I'm facing errors when setting up the scraper on my PC.
-What to solve it?
+How to solve it?

 You can easily run the scraper in Gitpod, a browser-based environment.
 Set it up in just 5 minutes by following these steps: